-(This Policy applies to all Discover Publishing Journals until otherwise specified)
+(This policy applies to all journals published/hosted by Discover STM Publishing Ltd until otherwise specified)

 A Declaration of Conflicting Interests policy refers to a formal policy a journal may have to require a conflict of interest statement or conflict of interest disclosure from a submitting or publishing author.